 data cars / view=cars; set Sashelp.Cars; if type="Hybrid" then FuelType = "Hybrid "; else FuelType = "Conventional"; run; proc sgplot data=cars noautolegend; block x=type block=FuelType / filltype=alternate fillattrs=(color=LightGray)altfillattrs=(color=white); vbox mpg_city / category=type boxwidth=0.8 nooutliers; scatter x=type y=mpg_city / jitter transparency=0.6 markerattrs=(color=red symbol=CircleFilled); yaxis offsetmax=0.1; run;

-The resulting graph looks complicated, but is created by using only a few statements.
-Again, the key is that each of the three plot types share a common, discrete, X variable.
+The resulting graph looks complicated but is created by using only a few statements.
+Again, the key is that each of the three plot types shares a common, discrete, X variable.

 This article provides several examples of overlaying a box plot with other plots that share a discrete X axis.
-In my next blog post I will discuss how you can use box plots to summarize conditional distributions when the X axis is continuous.
+My next post shows how to use box plots to summarize conditional distributions when the X axis is continuous.